 Around 80% of persistent UTIs are actually reinfections, and can occur several weeks after antibiotic treatment has cleared up the original episode.

 Persistent UTI due to relapse is less common and can be due to treatment failure, particularly in kidney infection; typically, it occurs within 2 weeks of treatment of the first episode.
 It may also be due to obstructions such as kidney stones, structural abnormalities or, in men, chronic prostatitis.

 Cystitis, or bladder infection, is the most common UTI, and occurs in men only infrequently.
 In most cases, the infection is brief and acute and only the surface of the bladder is infected, but if the infection becomes persistent or chronic, interior layers of the bladder may be harmed.

 If recurrent cystitis fails to respond to antibiotics, a urine test is the next step.
 If that doesn’t help, you may need to have other tests, such as X-ray, an ultrasound scan, or a cystoscopy – where a tiny fibre-optic camera is used to examine your bladder.
 Read more at Cystitis

-These are all procedures that Somerset Urology Associates are happy to carry out for you, to help you beat persistent UTIs.
+These are all procedures that Somerset Urology are happy to carry out for you, to help you beat persistent UTIs.